merces/merces/README.md

 So, you found me.

 - 🚀 I currently work as a security researcher at [Binarly](https://github.com/binarly-io).
-- 💚 I run a non-profit organization called [Mente Binária](https://menteb.in/).
+- 💚 I founded a non-profit organization called [Mente Binária](https://menteb.in/).
 We help people learn about foundational computing and security.

 ## Stuff I like